mversic/rs-odbc/README.md

 handles makes it possible to implement the ODBC state transition FSM inside the Rust's type system

 3. ODBC functions which take pointer and it's length take reference to a slice instead.
-Slice references prevent the possibility of the application writer to write/read pass the end of the allocation unit.
+Slice references prevent the possibility of the application writer to write/read past the end of the allocation unit.

 <table>
 <tr>